-As part of Art Design Chicago 2024, the Terra Foundation is offering grants for academic convenings (such as workshops, symposia, and conferences) designed to advance scholarship about Chicago’s art and/or design history prior to 2000, and specifically related to the initiative focus.
+As part of Art Design Chicago 2024, the Terra Foundation is offering grants for academic convenings (such as workshops, symposia, and conferences) designed to advance scholarship about Chicago’s diverse makers, and art and/or design histories specifically related to the initiative’s focus.

 Funded projects are expected to:

-- Address practices, practitioners, and communities that have not been the subject of close study previously or recently; and
+- Address diverse makers and creative practices and communities that have not previously, or recently, been the subject of close study;

 - Bring attention to collections that are significant to Chicago’s art and design history, making these resources better understood.